We are reprinting an

 [went] all-out to destroy his reputation” (Draper 1985, p.
 93).

-attacks were not merely personal.
-When it comes to someone
+not merely personal.
+When it comes to someone like Marx, the

-like Marx, the personal is political.
-And Vogt, who had come to repudiate the
+personal is political.
+And Vogt, who had come to repudiate the cause of social

-of the facts and to barefaced lies to libel the Communist League, portraying
+to falsification of the facts and to barefaced lies to libel the Communist

-Marx that Vogt’s book “will do great harm to yourself and to the whole party,
+that Vogt’s book “will do great harm to yourself and to the whole party, for it

-for it relies in a deceptive way upon half-truths,” and said that “something
+relies in a deceptive way upon half-truths,” and said that “something must be

-urged Marx to respond quickly, and he provided a good deal of assistance when
+Marx to respond quickly, and he provided a good deal of assistance when Marx

 But the writing of Herr